uli-heller/git-conflict-separate-files/MyServiceTest.md

 Feature A Test
 --------------

-Some implementation details of the unit test for feature D
+Some implementation details of the unit test for feature A

 Feature D Test
 --------------